lorrli274/next/courses/community/Google-s Python Class/lessons/Introduction/01-Prelude.md

 * Strings
 * Lists
 * Sorting
-* Dicts and files
+* Dictonaries and Files
 * Regular Expressions
 * Utilities

-Lets get started in the next step with a brief introduction to what Python is.
+Let's get started in the next step with a brief introduction to what Python is.
 Enjoy!